Poet, author, post-marketer

 My first pamphlet The Great Vowel Shift was published by Telltale Press in 2014.

-In November 2017 I self-published a limited edition, hand-stitched, illustrated mini-pamphlet called Foot Wear.
+In November 2017 I self-published a limited edition, hand-stitched, illustrated and numbered mini-pamphlet called Foot Wear.
 Some copies still available directly from me.

-A new pamphlet All the Relevant Gods is forthcoming in early 2018 from Cinnamon Press.
+A new pamphlet All the Relevant Gods was published in February 2018 by Cinnamon Press.

 This debut pamphlet brings together poems published in a range of magazines including The Rialto, The North, Poetry News and Obsessed with Pipework.

 “a perfect little book full of powerful, subtle poems” – Hugh Dunkerley

 “… equally at home in poignancy and exuberance”– John McCullough

 “… an admirable balance of tenderness and terseness” – Hamish Canham Award judges on ‘Ellipsis’

 “… a sense of the oceanic is achieved with the minimum of words and props” – Pascale Petit on ‘Midnight Pickup’